bomonike/azure-chatgbt/README.md

 Make sure to provide a value for the following environment variables when testing the `app.py` Python app locally, for example in Visual Studio Code.
 You can eventually define environment variables in a `.env` file in the same folder as the `app.py` file.

 - `AZURE_OPENAI_TYPE`: specify `azure` if you want to let the application use the API key to authenticate against OpenAI.
 In this case, make sure to provide the Key in the `AZURE_OPENAI_KEY` environment variable.
-If you want to authenticate using an Azure AD security token, you need to specify `azure_ad` as a value.
+If you want to authenticate using an Entra security token, you need to specify `azure_ad` as a value.
 In this case, don't need to provide any value in the `AZURE_OPENAI_KEY` environment variable.

 - `AZURE_OPENAI_BASE`: the URL of your Azure OpenAI resource.
 If you use the API key to authenticate against OpenAI, you can specify the regional endpoint of your Azure OpenAI Service (e.g., [https://eastus.api.cognitive.microsoft.com/](https://eastus.api.cognitive.microsoft.com/)).
-If you instead plan to use Azure AD security tokens for authentication, you need to deploy your Azure OpenAI Service with a subdomain and specify the resource-specific endpoint url (e.g., [https://myopenai.openai.azure.com/](https://myopenai.openai.azure.com/)).
+If you instead plan to use Entra security tokens for authentication, you need to deploy your Azure OpenAI Service with a subdomain and specify the resource-specific endpoint url (e.g., [https://myopenai.openai.azure.com/](https://myopenai.openai.azure.com/)).

 - `AZURE_OPENAI_KEY`: the key of your Azure OpenAI resource.